ypriverol/github-paper/document/manuscript.md

 defines how the software can be freely used, modified and shared.
 Common licenses such as those listed on http://choosealicense.com are preferred.
-Note that the LICENSE file in the repo should be a plain-text file with the contents of an OSI approved license, not just a reference to the license.
+Note that the LICENSE file in the repository should be a plain-text file containing the contents of an OSI approved license, not just a reference to the license.

 # Rule 9.
 Promote and discuss your projects: web page and more {-}